oloapinivad/ECmean4/README.md

 ![ECmean4](docs/ecmean4_smallest.png)

-*An EC-Earth4 basic evaluation tool*
+*A lightweight climate model evaluation tool*

 ECmean4 is a lightweight parallelized tool for evaluation of basic properties of Global Climate Models, such as global mean and climate model performance indices.

-It builts on the original ECmean which has been used for EC-Earth2 and EC-Earth3 evaluation, but it uses Python3 as a scripting language to perform lazy calls with Xarray+Dask and makes use of YML configuration files, with parallelization support with Multiprocess.
+It builds on the original ECmean which has been used for EC-Earth2 and EC-Earth3 evaluation, but it uses Python3 as a scripting language to perform lazy calls with ``Xarray``+``Dask`` and makes use of YML configuration files, with parallelization support with ``Multiprocess``.
 It works both on raw EC-Earth4 output and on CMOR model output from CMIP5 and CMIP6.

 ECmean4 is under development, so please use it with caution!

-A complete [ReadTheDocs Documentation](https://ecmean4.readthedocs.io/en/latest/index.html) is being developed, please refer to this.
+A complete [ReadTheDocs Documentation](https://ecmean4.readthedocs.io/en/latest/index.html) is available, please refer to this.